-☐ Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube so that it is clear of the bearing cap and differential housing.
-(See Fig.15. & Fig.16.)
+☐ Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube so that it closely follows the profile of the Air Locker and the ring gear.
+(See Fig.13. & Fig.14.)

-NOTE : Any contact due to vibration or shock could wear the tube over time and eventually cause a leak.
+NOTE: Any contact due to vibration or shock could wear the tube over time and eventually cause a leak.
 Keep the tube away from any sharp edges of the bearing cap or any other part of the differential housing.
+Check the gap between the Air Locker and any close points on the seal housing tube with a feeler gauge to insure that adequate clearance exists.
+NOTE: Less than 8mm [5/16"] should be considered too little clearance.
 Position the access cover in its installed position to check that no part of the tube comes in contact with it.